apache/trafficserver/doc/developer-guide/api/functions/TSVConnReenable.en.rst

 ===========

 Reenable the SSL connection :arg:`svc`.
-If a plugin hook is called, ATS processing on that connnection will not resume until this is invoked for that connection.
+If a plugin hook is called, ATS processing on that connection will not resume until this is invoked for that connection.

 If the server is running OpenSSL 1.0.2, the plugin writer can pause SSL handshake